andreaswachowski/WebFundamentals/src/content/en/fundamentals/performance/rendering/optimize-javascript-execution.markdown

 ## Avoid micro-optimizing your JavaScript

-It may be cool to know that the browser can execute one version of a thing 100 times faster than another thing, like that requesting and element’s `offsetTop` is faster than computing `getBoundingClientRect()`, but it’s almost always true that you’ll only be calling functions like these a small number of times per frame, so it’s normally wasted effort to focus on this aspect of JavaScript’s performance.
+It may be cool to know that the browser can execute one version of a thing 100 times faster than another thing, like that requesting an element’s `offsetTop` is faster than computing `getBoundingClientRect()`, but it’s almost always true that you’ll only be calling functions like these a small number of times per frame, so it’s normally wasted effort to focus on this aspect of JavaScript’s performance.
 You'll typically only save fractions of milliseconds.

 If you’re making a game, or a computationally expensive application, then you’re likely an exception to this guidance, as you’ll be typically fitting a lot of computation into a single frame, and in that case everything helps.